ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 {: troubleshoot}
 {: support}

-The following error messages displays when the GetInstanceProfileWithContext fails as the provided instance ID does not exist:
+The following error message displays when the `GetInstanceProfileWithContext` fails as the provided instance ID does not exist:

 ```console
 2025/06/20 11:41:23 Terraform plan | id: terraform-6cd8478b